dewitt4/Cloud-Custodain/tools/c7n_mailer/README.md

 Fundamentally what `c7n-mailer` does is deploy a Lambda (using [Mu](http://cloudcustodian.io/docs/policy/mu.html)) based on configuration you specify in a YAML file.
-Here is [the schema](./c7n_mailer/cli.py#L11-L41) to which the file must conform, here is [an example config](./example.yml), and here is a description of the options:
+Here is [the schema](./c7n_mailer/cli.py#L11-L41) to which the file must conform, and here is a description of the options:

 | Required? | Key                  | Type             | Notes                               |
 |:---------:|:---------------------|:-----------------|:------------------------------------|